 “I can get obsessed by anything if I look at it long enough.
 That’s the curse of being a photographer.”
 Irving Penn

 Before rental studios, most photographers had their own space – a luxury few if any can afford nowadays.
-True to form, Penn had a studio in Manhattan where he shot editorial and advertising assignments.
+True to form, Irving Penn had a studio in Manhattan where he shot editorial and advertising assignments.
 A story runs in New York photography circles that one day an eager new hire took upon himself to wash the skylight.
 Penn was livid.
 The years of city dirt gave his studio a beautiful filtered light!

 It’s easy to forget how technically challenging film photography could be.
 Not only shooting with film but also processing, developing and printing all had their tricks and secrets.
 Penn enjoyed diving into the process and developed and printed his images himself, reviving old techniques and thinking of new ways to secure his vision onto paper.